 Western Maryland College was founded by Christian men, and is distinctively a Christian College.
 It holds the promotion of spiritual culture above every other kind of education in importance.
-And while it exacts no religious test of its students, nor seeks any denominational control, yet it encourages all proper efforts to uphold and extend the religious influences which have always been a marked feature of College life at this place.
+And while it exacts no religious tests of its students, nor seeks any denominational control, yet it encourages all proper efforts to uphold and extend the religious influences which have always been a marked feature of College life at this place.

 The students are assembled for prayers every school-day, and are required to attend divine service on Sunday morning at some church in Westminster selected by parents or guardians.
-The following denominations are represented in the city, and parents or guardians may be assured that their choice will be respected in every case: Methodist Protestant, Methodist Episcopal, Protestant Episcopal, Roman Catholic, Reform, Lutheran, Dunkard.
+The following denominations are represented in the city, and parents or guardians may be assured that their choice will be respected in every case: Methodist Protestant, Methodist Episcopal, Protestant Episcopal, Roman Catholic,

+Reformed, Lutheran, German Baptist.

-During the second term a series of sermons is delivered on Sunday evenings in the College Chapel by the President, which the students are required to attend.
+On Sunday evenings services are conducted in the College Chapel by the President, which the students are required to attend.
 The Young Men's Christian Association and the Young Women's Christian Association have each a branch association in the College, and rooms fitted up for receptions and religious services.
-On Friday evening a general prayer-meeting is held, under the direction of the College.
+On Friday evening a general prayermeeting is held, under the direction of the College.
 On Sunday afternoon a voluntary meeting is held, conducted by the Y. M. C. A. The Sunday-school is one of our most important religious factors.
 Though attendance is not compulsory, during the past year all the students have enrolled themselves as scholars.
 The classes are all taught by members of the Faculty, and the lessons used are those of the International Series.